griffinsectio/griffinsectio/README.md

 ## Hi there 👋
-### My name is Griffin, a 17 y/o computer network engineering & cyber security research student
+### My name is Griffin, a 17 y/o computer network engineering & cyber security student
 ### Occasionally make software that either make my life easier or even harder
 ### Amazed by low-level programming, fascinated by high-level programming